 Our finalists

-We are delighted to announce our 2024 winners!
+We are delighted to announce our 2025 finalists.

 About

-From a competitive application round our interdisciplinary judging panel, made up of of scientists, industry specialists, entrepreneurs and investors, have selected the finalists that pitched to our esteemed panel of judges at the final on 4 July.
-One winner was crowned from each of the competition categories.
+From a competitive application round our interdisciplinary judging panel, made up of of scientists, industry specialists, entrepreneurs and investors, select the finalists to pitch at the final on2 July 2025.
+One winner will be crowned from each of the competition categories.

 Take a look at this year’s leading tech innovators who are developing chemistry-led technologies that: